 Splitter Compartment: Provides a place for mounting the splitters.
-Will support up to eighteen splitters.
+Will support up to nine splitters.
 Unused splitter slots can be used for pass-though fibers.
 The splitters specified for use with the indoor FDH 3000 cabinet are equipped with reduced bend radius (RDR) fibers.

-Sliding Adapter Pack (Input panel) - Provides a place for terminating spare feeder cable fibers.
+Sliding Adapter Pack: (Input panel) - Provides a place for terminating spare feeder cable fibers.
 Spare feeder cable fibers may be used for signal pass-through functions.

 Adapter Panel: Provides a point for connecting the distribution cables to the distribution panel cable assemblies.
-Both the distribution cables and the distribution panel cable assemblies are terminated with 12-fiber MTP® connectors.
+Both the distribution cables and the distribution panel cable assemblies are terminated with 12-fiber MTP[®] connectors.
 Bulkhead adapters are mounted on the adapter panel for linking the appropriate connectors together.

-Grounding Block - Provides a point for grounding cables with metallic components.
+Grounding Block - Provides a point for grounding feeder cables with metallic components.

 Figure 1.
-Typical FDH 3000 Indoor 288 Cabinet with Multi-Fiber Connectors
+Typical FDH 3000 Indoor 72 Cabinet With Multi-Fiber Distribution Connectors

-Feeder Cable Splice Tray Storage: Provides storage space for up to two 5 x 11.75 inch rectangular splice trays when the feeder cable fibers are spliced to the splitter input pigtails.
+Feeder Cable Splice Tray Storage: Provides storage space for up to two $4 \ge 6.5$ inch rectangular splice trays when the feeder cable fibers are spliced to the splitter input pigtails.
 Will accommodate ribbon cable splice trays or stranded cable splice trays.
-The ribbon cable tray provides storage space for up to 72 splices and the stranded cable tray provides storage space for up to 36 splices.
+The ribbon cable tray provides storage space for up to 6 splices and the stranded cable tray provides storage space for up to 12 splices.

-The exterior shell of the cabinet is constructed of heavy gauge aluminum and is coated with an almond-colored finish.
-Each cabinet is equipped with a single front door that provides full front access to the optical components.
-The cabinet door is equipped with two tamper-resistant latches, two stainless steel hinges, and a door catch that prevents accidental closing.
-Access to the cabinet requires a 216B key tool (accessory) to release each latch.
+The exterior shell of the cabinet is constructed of heavy gauge aluminum and coated with an almond-colored finish.
+Each cabinet is equipped with a single front door that provides full access to the optical components.
+The cabinet door is equipped with a tamper-resistant latch, stainless steel hinges, and a door catch that prevents accidental closing.
+Access to the cabinet requires a 216B key tool (accessory) to release the latch.
 GORE membrane vents are provided to release any water vapor that may accumulate within the cabinet.
 A drain hole is also provided in the bottom of the cabinet.
-The specifications for the FDH 3000 indoor 288 cabinet are provided in Table 1.
+The specifications for the FDH 3000 indoor 72 cabinet with multi-fiber connectors are provided in Table 1.